dmbarbour/glas/docs/GlasNamespaces.md

 ## Prefix Uniqueness and Name Mangling

-Names should be prefix-unique, i.e. no name is a prefix of another name.
+Names *should* be prefix-unique, i.e. no name is a prefix of another name.
 This constraint exists to esnure prefix-to-prefix translations (the TL type) can always uniquely translate a name.
-If we notice this property is violated, it is sufficient to report a warning.
-In practice, prefix uniqueness will be enforced by a compiler rewriting names, e.g. escaping reserved characters and appending a ".!" suffix.
+A violation won't cause any issues for the namespace per se, but is worth a warning.
+In practice, prefix uniqueness will be enforced by the front-end compiler rewriting names, e.g. escaping reserved characters and appending a ".!" suffix.

-The proposed ".!" suffix further ensures every definition "bar.!" is implicitly be part of a composite "bar.\*".
-This supports ad-hoc extension.
+The proposed ".!" suffix serves prefix uniqueness, and further ensures every definition "bar.!" is implicitly part of a composite "bar.\*", which is very convenient for namespace extension and associative definitions.
 For example, we might annotate definitions with "bar.\#type" and "bar.\#doc" and so on.

 ## Namespace Macros and Eval

-The 'eval' operation is the basis for namespace macros.
+The 'ns.eval' operation is the basis for namespace macros.
 This operation interprets an AST argument as the body of an anonymous procedure.
-Although I say 'interpret', I assume a just-in-time compiler is involved for performance.
-The return value is returned to the caller, while failure will abort the caller.
-A special exception is failure due to a missing definition: we can arrange the namespace procedure to wait for the definition settle before continuing.

-The AST may interact with the caller via algebraic effects.
-To keep integration simple, the interpreter will bottleneck interaction through generic, recursive callback handlers, similar to RPC calls, `cb : List of Arg -> [cb] Result`.
+In addition to returning a result, the 'ns.eval' operation may interact with the caller through a generic callback handler.

+In case of missing definitions, we can evaluate as far as possible without those definitions (in some cases, definitions are only conditionally required) then wait for missing definitions to be provided by other forks.
+This provides a basis for lazy evaluation or interactive computation between namespace 'threads'.

+*Note:* I assume, for performance, that this interpreter is augmented with a just-in-time compiler.

 ## Modularity

-The 'load' operation is the basis for modular namespaces.
-The SourceRef will primarily include loading files and folders, perhaps from DVCS.
+The 'ns.read' operation provides a basis for modularity.
+Supported queries should be idempotent, commutative, cacheable, such as reading a stable source file.
+This section describes my vision for what is built upon that foundation.
+The [glas executable](GlasCLI.md) will enforce or enhance some patterns.

+Sample queries:

+* `ns.read(file:Path) : opt Binary` - ask for content of a file.
+Optional result in case file does not exist.
+Diverges with a suitable error message for troublesome cases like permissions errors or irregular files.
+* `ns.read(dir:Pattern) : List of Path` - ask for a list of files and subfolders matching a given pattern.
+* `ns.read(dvcs:(repo:URL, query:Query)) : Result` - apply a query in context of a DVCS repo.
+Diverges if the DVCS cannot be accessed.

+This API is a little awkward to use directly, requiring the client to be careful regarding relative file paths and such.
+However, this is significantly mitigated in context of *User-Defined Syntax* pushing the burden to front-end compilers and shared libraries.

+*Aside:* For portability, the glas executable may support configuration of an 'ns.read' adapter.
+This may require bootstrapping the adapter together with user-defined syntax.

 ### User-Defined Syntax

-Support for modularity is entangled with support for user-defined syntax.
-Instead of a standard syntax, 'load' selects a namespace procedure from the current scope based on file extension, typically '%env.lang.FileExt'.
-This namespace procedure is parameterized by the file binary and evaluated.
-Effectively, this implements a front-end compiler, while the generated definitions serve as an [intermediate representation](https://en.wikipedia.org/wiki/Intermediate_representation).

-We assume built-in support for a few file extensions, such as ".glas" files.
-However, '%env.lang.glas' is favored.
-If this is self-referentially defined, we'll attempt a bootstrap via the built-in then verify a fixpoint.
-Multiple built-in languages can be mutually bootstrapped in one step.
+To load a file into a namespace, we can 'ns.read' file contents then 'ns.eval' a user-defined front-end compiler based on file extension.
+I propose '%env.lang.FileExt'.
+The generated namespace and abstract assembly serve as an [intermediate representation](https://en.wikipedia.org/wiki/Intermediate_representation).
+This supports user-defined syntax aligned with file extensions.

-By aligning user-defined syntax with file extensions, we can easily integrate with external tools.
+Aligning with file extensions simplifies integration with external tools.
+Graphical and textual programming can be freely mixed.
 A file-based database can generously be viewed as syntax.
-Structured, graphical, and textual programming can be freely mixed.
-Users can develop DSLs for a project.
-Even simple ".txt" or ".json" files can be usefully imported as sources defining 'data', supporting compile-time assertions and partial evaluation.
+Arbitrary ".txt" or ".json" files can be treated as sources, perhaps defining 'data' yet subject to staging, partial evaluation, compile-time assertions.
+DSLs can be developed.
+Experimental language extensions can be scoped to a community or project through the namespace.

+The glas executable provides at a built-in front-end compiler for [".glas" files](GlasLang.md) and perhaps others.
+Initially, 'env.lang.glas' will use the built-in until we can bootstrap a user-provided definition.
+Multiple built-ins compilers may be mutually bootstrapped, with the executable verifying a fixpoint after a few iterations.

+*Note:* to translate FileExt to a glas name we lower case 'A-Z', replace ASCII punctuation by '-', add the '.!' suffix for prefix uniqueness.
+For example, file "foo.TAR.GZ" is processed by '%env.lang.tar-gz.!'.

 ### Folders as Packages

-To simplify sharing and distribution of code, we'll generally forbid loading of parent-relative ("..") and absolute file paths in context of processing a file.
-Files within a folder may only reference other files in the same folder or subfolders, or remote files via DVCS URLs.
+I propose to forbid parent-relative ("..") and absolute file paths in context of processing files.
+Files should reference other local files in the same folder or subfolders, or remote files via DVCS.
 Thus, each folder is effectively location independent.
+The same would apply within DVCS repositories.

-Any folder that contains a "package" file (of any extension) is recognized as a package folder.
-In this case, users are expected to reference the *folder* as a source.
-The package file is implicitly selected and loaded.
-Reference to other files will generate a warning or error about bypassing the package abstraction, which may hinder future refactoring and maintenance.
-An entire DVCS repo could be a package folder, and individual subfolders could be packages.
+Further, a folder containing a "package" file (of any extension) will be recognized as a package folder.
+Instead of directly loading individual files, users load the package folder and we'll implicitly search for the package file and load that.
+If clients attempt to bypass the package file, we'll report a warning because doing so can hinder refactoring and maintenance.

+User-defined namespace procedures can implement this restriction by overriding 'ns.read' and checking for package files.
+Usefully, this is easily integrated with the front-end compiler support for *User-Defined Syntax*.
+The glas executable will apply these restrictions in context of the user configuration, scripts, and any built-in front-end compilers.

-*Note:* Users can work around restrictions on parent-relative and absolute file paths by use of filesystem-layer links.
-I would discourage this in the general case, but it seems convenient for integrating filesystem-local projects into the user configuration.
+*Note:* Filesystem-layer links can work around restrictions on relative or absolute paths.
+I don't recommend this in general because it complicates sharing and distribution of code.
+But it's convenient for adding local projects to a user configuration.

-### Eliding File Extensions

-Users may elide file extensions in SourceRef.
-However, it's an error to elide file extension if doing so results in an ambiguous referent, e.g. "foo" is ambiguous in context of "foo.c" and "foo.o" or "foo/".
-One reason to elide extensions is to abstract 'language' as an implementation detail, allowing language to be updated without rewriting the client.
-For "package" files the extension is always elided.

-### Undefined Sources or Languages

-In context of live coding and [notebook applications](GlasNotebooks.md), it is often convenient to 'import' a file or package before it is defined.
-Instead of a compile-time error, this should be presented as a to-be-defined source.
-We might implement this in terms of 'compiling' an empty string with '%env.lang.FileExt', providing a projectional editor for the indicated file extension.
-If the file extension is elided, the runtime may use '%env.lang.undefined' to serve this role.

-### Filename Restrictions

-I propose to restrict things a little for portable reference and distribution:

-* forbidden characters: C0, C1, SP, all ASCII punctuation except for "-./".
-  * forbidden codepoints: 0x00-0x2C, 0x3A-0x40, 0x5B-0x60, 0x7B-0x9F
-* Files or folders whose name start with "." are also forbidden (hidden).
-* Use "/" as directory separator when referencing files, regardless of OS.
-* Use ASCII or utf-8 encodings when referencing files, regardless of OS.
-* Case Insensitive in ASCII range: 'A-Z' implicitly rewritten to 'a-z'.

-When binding file extensions to '%env.lang.FileExt' we'll further rewrite the file extension to lower-case and also replace "." with "-".
-For example, "foo.XYZ.ZY" would be processed by '%env.lang.xyz-zy' (then name mangling would add a ".!" suffix).

-### Auxilliary Data
+### Auxilliary Sources

-A runtime might implicitly scan and load content from hidden `".glas/"` subfolders when loading content from DVCS and local filesystem folders.
-Useful content for these folders:
+A glas executable will implicitly scan content from associated `".glas/"` subfolders whenever we 'ns.read' from a filesystem or DVCS.
+Content from these folders doesn't contribute to meaning or formal behavior, but it can serve as an additional layer of annotations to support performance, debugging, or security.
+Some useful items that might be included:

-* signed manifests and certifications to support security analysis
+* signed manifests and certificates for public key infrastructure
-* additional proofs or shared cache resources to support compilation
+* cached 'proofs' for expensive static analyses, efficiently verified
-* stable location-independent GUIDs or URLs for external shared cache
+* GUIDs to stabilize abstract references for shared cache or live code

-Basically, it's a final layer for annotations that aren't conveniently annotated within code.

-### SourceRef

-The SourceRef type is runtime specific, but should generally include local files and DVCS sources.
-A starting point:

-* *Text* - heuristically parsed
-* `file:(path:Text, as?FileExt, ...)` - a local file or subfolder, relative to the current source.
-Allows users to override the file extension.
-* `dvcs:(repo:URL, file:(...), ...)` - a file within a DVCS repository.
-May need to include a branch, hash, or version tag if not implicit to the URL.
-Might need some extra protocol specification like 'gitlab'.

-We could extend this with 'const:(data:Text, as:FileExt)' or 'ns:(proc:AST, ...)', but it's unclear how that should interact with live coding.
-Perhaps an extra 'const' or 'ns' field can add metadata to 'source'?
-We could also support 'http:(url:Path, as?FileExt, ...)', but that seems awkward in context of live coding, version control, packaging, and analyzing security.
-In any case, there is plenty room for extensions.

-To mitigate portability, a configuration can define a `SourceRef -> SourceRef` adapter with reference to runtime version info.
-We may need to "bootstrap" this adapter, or perhaps it is sufficient to verify retrospectively that configuration dependencies are stable up to defining the adapter.

-*Aside:* an alternative API might abstract references as `src.file : (Source, Path) -> Source` and support `load(Source)`.
-This would be more flexible, letting developers defer 'load' or express indexing of files.
-However, this complicates the API, reasoning, and refactoring.
-It's also mostly redundant between namespace macros, lazy loading, and shared libraries.
-So, I've chosen to use a concrete SourceRef.

-### Circular Dependencies

-Circular loads between files or DVCS repos aren't inherently a problem for the namespace layer.
-They can be resolved via lazy loading and ambiguity analysis.
-However, they are easily unintended bugs.
-I propose to simply report an error unless flags in SourceRef or other annotations indicate the cycle is anticipated.

-## Abstract Source

-The 'source : Source' operation exists mostly to support live coding.
-This source should be abstract but stable across minor code changes and multiple users sharing a memo-cache.
-This is quite heuristic in nature.
-We could search for `".glas/guid"` for a GUID or URL to stabilize content of a folder, and simply report an error if ambiguity is discovered.
+* reference to a shared cache where a compiled version might exist
+* track canonical source locations to support automatic maintenance

+Basically, this folder contains metadata that is extrinsically associated with code, especially at the filesystem layer instead of the namespace or program layers.

 ## Design Patterns

 ### Private Definitions

 As a simple convention, we might assume the "~" prefix is reserved for private definitions used within the current file or other compilation unit.
-When loading files, a compiler might implicitly 'allocate' regions within its own private space, and translate private names from imports via renames such as `{ "~" => "~(Allocated)." }`.
+When importing files, a compiler might implicitly 'allocate' regions within its own private space, and translate private names from imports via renames such as `{ "~" => "~(Allocated)." }`.

 Translation based on a privacy prefix doesn't prevent a client from accessing private definitions of a module, but it does allow the client to more precisely control which definitions are shared between different subprograms.